saurabhbodke012/Web-Checkers/docs/DesignDoc.md

 ![Final UI Coverage](UICoverage.png)

-As mentioned above, due to time constraints, we prioritized unit testing the application, model, and util packages over the user interface.
-We surmised that proper testing of the application business logic was critical to verification of the project's capabilities as well as the establishment of a minimum viable product.
-However, although the UI tier was not thoroughly unit tested, the acceptance criteria tests stressed many aspects of the UI to their limits.
-Luckily, the acceptance criteria tests passed with flying colors, so we have confidence that the UI features that we set out to forge function correctly.

 ### Design Comments
-* Our front-end design is pretty much complete.
 * The Controller Principle has been followed.
 This principle was followed in the PlayerLobby and GameCenter classes.
-* We paid special attention to the notion of single responsibility principle and had a high level of cohesion.
+* Special attention was paid to the notion of single responsibility principle and had a high level of cohesion.
 A class should only have one task and one goal.
-For example, we strictly adhere to the Single Responsibility Principle in our UI tier (GetGameRoute, GetHomeRoute, and so on).
+For example, strictly adhered to the Single Responsibility Principle in our UI tier (GetGameRoute, GetHomeRoute, and so on).
 * A pure fabrication is a class that does not reflect a concept in the issue domain but assists in the adoption of those cohesive sets of responsibilities that support high cohesion, low coupling, and reuse.
-In validating the moves helper function, we followed this principle.
+In validating the moves helper function, followed this principle.